 Australia for UNHCR is a non-profit organisation and reserves the right to deduct any bank or transaction charged for any refund processed onto the donor.

-In all instances Australia for UNHCR will not refund past the previous financial year and/or if the funds have already been remitted overseas, unless there are special circumstances that are agreed with the Donor Care Manager.
+In all instances Australia for UNHCR will not refund past the previous calendar year and/or if the funds have already been remitted overseas, unless there are special circumstances that are agreed with the Donor Care Manager.

 If a donor is not satisfied with the outcome of the decision to refund, the Donor Care Manager will refer the issue to the Head of Governance and Operations for a review of the decision.
 If the issue is still not resolved to the satisfaction of a donor, the Head of Governance and Operations will refer the issue to the National Director.
 Australia for UNHCR may, depending on the nature of the complaint, also utilise other resources, both internal and external, to assist in the resolution of the issue.
 However in all cases every effort will be undertaken to resolve the issue internally.

 If it is agreed that a refund is to be made a donor will be refunded within ten working days of the decision and will be returned to the bank account or credit card originally debited (if the account or credit card is closed, the refund will be by cheque).